bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 <h4>Tree Encoder:</h4>
 (i) We similarly encode T<sub>G</sub> with a tree message passing network.

-We construct a node graph and message graph.Node graph contains the information that what are the messages connected to a index and message graph contain information that which message is in the invert direction.
+We construct a node graph and message graph.Node graph contains the information that's where the messages are connected to a index.
+The message graph contain information that which message is in the invert direction.

 ```python